 4. Visiting historical monuments of Ceylon

 The country of Sri Lanka, on top of its scenic nature routes, is also very rich in history, religious roots and culture.
-We visited a couple of the really beautifully preserved heritage sites, and I would strongly recommend them for your consideration.
+Even though we were on a slightly tight budget here in Sri Lanka, we still managed to visit a couple of the really beautifully preserved heritage sites, and I would strongly recommend them for your consideration.

 Polonnaruwa Ancient city